.NET Framework FAQ

 The two major components of .NET Framework are the Common Language Runtime (CLR) and the .NET Framework Class Library.
 The CLR is the execution engine that handles running applications.
 The Class Library provides a set of APIs and types for common functionality.
 See Architecture of .NET Framework for more info.

-What is the difference between .NET Core and .NET Framework?
+What is the difference between .NET and .NET Framework?

-- .NET Core is open-source and accepts contributions from the community.
-The .NET Framework source code is available, but does not take direct contributions.
+- .NET is open-source and accepts contributions from the community.
+The .NET Framework source code is available but doesn't take direct contributions.

-- The majority of .NET innovation happens in .NET Core.
+- All of the innovation happens in .NET.

-See Choosing between .NET Core and .NET Framework for more details.
+See .NET vs. .NET Framework for server apps for more details.

 Can you have multiple .NET Frameworks installed?